The Alder Centre

 Do you feel you would you like to get involved and Volunteer with the Alder Centre?

 Help us by supporting our work caring for anyone affected by the death of a child.

-As we prepare for the opening of the new Alder Centre in 2020 we are growing our team of Volunteers to be involved in the day to day activities.
+As we prepare for our new Alder Centre building to begin welcoming more people back onsite, following the Covid-19 pandemic, we are growing our team of Volunteers to be involved in the day to day activities of the centre

 - Welcomers: in the Heartspace